Battle of Ko Chang

-The Battle of Ko Chang took place on 17 January 1941 during the Franco-Thai War in which a flotilla of French warships attacked a smaller force of Thai vessels, including a coastal defence ship.
-The battle resulted in a tactical victory by the French Navy over the Royal Thai Navy although the strategic result is disputed.
-The Japanese intervened diplomatically and mediated a ceasefire.

-In the end, two Thai ships were sunk and one was heavily damaged.
-Within a month of the engagement, the French and the Thais negotiated a peace which ended the war.
+The Battle of Ko Chang took place on 17 January 1941 during the Franco-Thai War.
+A flotilla of French warships attacked a smaller force of Thai vessels, including a coastal defence ship.
+The battle resulted in a tactical victory by the French Navy over the Royal Thai Navy, although the strategic result is dubious.
+Two Thai ships were sunk and one was heavily damaged, with no French losses.
+The battle prompted Japan to intervene diplomatically and mediate a ceasefire which left Thailand in control of the contested areas of French Indochina.
+Within a month of the engagement, Vichy France and Thailand negotiated a peace which ended the war.

 Background

 Situation

-The Franco-Thai War was going quite poorly for the French land forces, who were ill-equipped to deal with the larger Thai Army.
+The Franco-Thai War was going quite poorly for the French land forces.

 The French Governor General of Indochina and Commander-in-Chief Naval Forces, Admiral Jean Decoux, decided Indochina's best chance at stopping the incursions would be attempt a naval attack on the Thailand's fleet and coastal cities.
 This would clear the way for bombardment missions to support a counter-offensive along the Cambodian frontier.